A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Related Works

 \section{Related Works}

-\paragraph{Efficient Attention.} In prior works, several attention approximation methods with linear complexity were proposed, using kernel methods or sparse attention mechanisms.
-By low-rank approximation of softmax attention using kernel method, Performer~\citep{choromanski_rethinking_2022} and Cosformer~\citep{qin_cosformer_2022} could achieve extremely fast inference speed with linear complexity.
-However, since the low-rank approximation changes the inference data flow graph by a large amount, the performance degradation of the kernel-based approaches is not negligible and hard to recover from.
-In contrast to low-rank approximation, sparse attention methods use attention pruning.
-The sparse attention methods can maintain trained attention scores; they recover well after a simple replacement (plug-and-play) of the pre-trained attention mechanisms~\citep{lee_sea_2023, liu_transformer_2021}.
-Still, sparse attention requires further fine-tuning in order to adapt to the new static attention patterns~\citep{beltagy_longformer_2020, bigbird_2020}, or train the attention estimator~\citep{lee_sea_2023, liu_transformer_2021}.
-Furthermore, most implementations of them~\citep{kitaev_reformer_2019, xiao_streamingllm_2023, lee_sea_2023} are not as efficient as fused attention~\citep{dao_flashattention_2022, dao_flashattention-2_2023}, because they cannot utilize tensor processing unit due to their fine-grained sparsities.
-A tensor processing unit (block matrix multiplication unit) is a critical feature of modern accelerators that computes a part of matrix multiplication in one or a few cycles instead of computing every fused-multiply-add one by one.
+Previous studies proposed several attention approximations with linear complexity using either kernel methods or sparse attention.
+Low-rank approximations of softmax attention via kernel methods \citep{choromanski_rethinking_2022, qin_cosformer_2022} achieve faster inference speeds but significantly alter the data flow, leading to performance degradation that is hard to mitigate.
+In contrast, sparse attention methods, which use attention pruning to preserve trained attention scores, allow for simple replacement of pre-trained mechanisms.
+However, they often require additional fine-tuning to adapt to static attention patterns \citep{beltagy_longformer_2020, bigbird_2020, xiao_streamingllm_2023} or the training of an attention estimator \citep{lee_sea_2023, liu_transformer_2021}.
+These methods are generally less efficient than fused attention techniques \citep{dao_flashattention_2022, dao_flashattention-2_2023} due to their fine-grained sparsity, which prevents optimal MMU utilization.
+For more details, see \cref{sec:related_works_appendix}.

-\paragraph{StreamingLLM~\citep{xiao_streamingllm_2023}.} StreamingLLM uses a sliding window attention with an attention sink, which processes the input sequence in linear complexity without resetting the KV cache; they call this process `streaming.'
-StreamingLLM introduces the attention sink, which is similar to the global attention token in Longformer~\citep{beltagy_longformer_2020}, and streams the KV cache using RoPE indexing.
-However, due to the sliding window, the method cannot perform long-context knowledge retrieval.
-Therefore, this method cannot utilize the full context, and they do not extend the context window of the model by any amount.
-Since the method loses the key-value memory as time passes, it cannot take advantage of the transformer's strength: its powerful past knowledge retrieval ability.
-Furthermore, since they use a different RoPE indexing for every query-key dot-product, they cannot utilize a tensor processing unit, which is a critical speedup factor in modern accelerators.

-\paragraph{HyperAttention~\citep{han2024hyperattention}.} HyperAttention introduces \textit{sortLSH}, improved version of LSH~\citep{kitaev_reformer_2019}, to work as plug-and-play.
-The method uses block sparsity to utilize tensor processing units.
-It is training-free, has sub-quadratic time complexity (near-linear), and has the ability to potentially access to every past key token, much like our method.
-However, HyperAttention struggles to recover vanilla performance when replacing most of the layers in the trained model in a training-free manner (see \cref{tab:wikitext2}).